Families with children

 A new interactive indoor exhibit is located in 5 buildings.
 Each building introduces bee / beekeeping with a different theme.
 We offer ten educational programs ranging from gingerbread to wool bee felt.
 The museum celebrates monthly events: May has the Day of Bees, June has the Day of Dew, July has the Day of the Hundred Linden Blossoms, and August is the end of the honeybee season.
 It is possible to come alone or in groups, with guided tours and educational excursions.

-Museum accepts visitors from May to September 30th from Wednesday to Sunday from 10 am to 6 pm.
-Monday and Tuesday off.
+Museum accepts visitors from May to September 30th from Tuesday to Sunday from 10 am to 6 pm.
 In winter season visitors are only accepted if they have booked an excursion in advance.

 Visiting the museum exposition for adults - 4 €, students, pensioners and people with disability - 2 €, preschoolers - for free.
 Family ticket - 10 € (for a family of up to 6 people with one or two adults and children under 18).
 Excursion for a group of people (no more than 10) costs 20€ or 2€ for a person, if a group is bigger than 10 people.